Akhil-In/Akhil-In/README.md

 ### Hi there 👋
-Myself Akhil 👨, a Software and Full Stack Web Developer.
+Myself Akhil 👨, a Software Engineer and Full Stack Web Developer.

 <!--